alexislours/crcpedia/tables/JuneBrideWallFloor.md

 **Documented columns**: 5/5

-**Description**: Various wallapaper-rug-flooring combinations for each wedding event theme
+**Description**: Various wallapaper-rug-flooring combinations for each wedding event theme that can be used by default when the room is generated.
 ## Theme

 **Name**: Theme